cecmaxlocal/cemuchyik/README.md

 Of course.
-Based on your keywords, here is a complete `README.md` file.
+Based on your keywords and the new project name, here is a complete `README.md` file for "./cemuchyik".

-This file interprets "Elephants" as the project codename, "Clinic Script" as the application's purpose, "Bee Live" as a key feature or module, and "HDBC" as a typo for the standard `JDBC`.
+This file interprets "Elephants" as the project codename, "Clinic Script" as the application's purpose, "Bee Live" as a key feature, and "HDBC" as a typo for the standard `JDBC`.
 The file is structured to be professional and useful for any developer joining the project.

 <img src="./matrix/cec/bin/image/logon.avif">